johnp808/DiscComp/README.md

 * Enter custom phrases
 * Troubleshooting Display
-* A random emoji preset as well as a phrase preset
+* A emoji preset as well as a phrase preset
 * Select previously added phrases and use the delete key to remove them

 <h2 align="center"> Example </h2>